-In this category of articles on basic management concepts, today it is the turn of the Organizational AgilityWhat is organizational agility and why is it relevant in our time?
-And what variations of agility can you apply in your organization?
-Here I tell you how.
+In this category of articles about basic management concepts, today it is the turn for Organizational AgilityWhat is organizational agility and why is it relevant?
+And what are the differences between "being agile" and "being agile on a large scale"?
+Here's how.

 Definition of Organizational Agility

 Agile organizations are organizations.
 That is, they have a mission, their goals, many projects, and of course, their operation.
 But, above all, organizations are composed of PEOPLE.
 In an agile organization:

-- Work did not disappear or shrink.
+- Work does not disappear or shrink.
 Organizational agility promotes better ways of grouping and coordinating people to deal with the uncertain environment - remember the term V.U.C.A.?
 In this way, they are able to improve their response times and ability to adapt to opportunities or threats.

 - People feel more comfortable with their work.
 This happens as organizational agility matures in the enterprise.
-Time allows for experience.
-Over time, people become more confident with their capabilities and know the work ahead.
-They are also enabled to organize with others to best perform or solve each challenge.
+Expertise takes time and people become more confident with their capabilities as an organization matures. agile thinking takes over the organization, the governance structures and, of course, the people.

 The Road to Organizational Agility

-The goal of this article is to give you clear advice on how to become a connoisseur of organizational agility.
-This roadmap and some of my favorite books, articles and videos are below.
+Here are some tips to help you become a connoisseur of organizational agility.
+Here is a roadmap and some of my favorite books, articles and videos.

 Step 1: Know and understand

 I have been a university professor for over 17 years.
 I was fortunate to find teaching very early in my professional life.
-Although I started with topics related to software development.
-Today I focus on talent management, projects and innovation related to IT and digital transformation.
+Although I started with topics related to software development, nowadays I focus on talent management, projects and innovation related to technology.
 So, guess what my first tip is going to be: study.

 On agility and innovation